tpeat/segment-and-replace/README.md

 ### /detect/

 /detect/dataset
- - Where the MsCoCo dataset is downloaded and stored
+ - Where the MsCoCo dataset is downloaded and stored, including a script to download the dataset

 /detect/out_charts
  - Where the output plots of Loss and Accuracy are stored during the training of the model